XML-Travelgate/xtg-content-articles-pub/docs/hotel-push/messages-files/notify-messages.md

 ~~~

-There is no price for one adult, so it wont be available.
+There is no price for one adult, so it won't be available.

-There is no price for two adults, so it wont be available.
+There is no price for two adults, so it won't be available.

 The price of three Adults will be 150 = 3\*(150/3).